 Males and females are different.
 That has never been more obvious to me than when I have watched Annie interact with the males at the dog park.
 I don’t know if I have mentioned here before that Annie is in love with a Dobie named Frisco.
 He’s tall, dark and perfect, a studly unneutered dog who wags his stub of a tail and comes running when he sees Annie.

 Together, Frisco and Annie run and sniff each other, and Annie does this flirtatious dance I have never seen her do anywhere else.
 She keeps flipping her rear end at Frisco.

 Enter another male, Buddy.
 Buddy is an Australian cattle dog mix, a bit smaller than Frisco, about Annie’s height.
 Suddenly the males bond and go off running while Annie tries to follow but can’t quite keep up.
 Occasionally, Frisco takes a break to lick her rear end.
 Buddy takes a minute to sniff her girl parts, too.
 Then he goes off running with Buddy again.
 Clearly females are only good for one thing in their eyes.

 Usually Annie lets me know when she’s ready to leave, but this time I had to drag her out.
 Frisco licked her ears in farewell.
-She staggerd to the car and climbed onto the passenger seat, wet, stinking of urine, panting, worn out and utterly in love.
+She staggered to the car and climbed onto the passenger seat, wet, stinking of urine, worn out and utterly in love.